Just as you owe taxes on money that you earn by working, you may also owe taxes on money that you earn through investments.

 Short-term Capital Gains

-Short-term capital gains tax applies when you sell an asset that you owned for a year or less that gained in value.
-These gains would be taxed at the same rate as your typical tax bracket (here they are for the 2021-2022 tax year), so they’re important for day traders to consider.
+Short-term capital gains tax applies when you sell an asset that you owned for less than one year, and that gained in value within that time frame.
+These gains would be taxed at the same rate as your typical tax bracket, so they’re important for day traders to consider.

 Long-term Capital Gains